mysterlune/observable-node-app/README.md

 #Observable Runtime

+This project explores some of the techniques described by Brendan Gregg and Yunong Xiao of Netflix.
+The main thrust of this project currently is:

+* Provide an app that has some bad internal code
+* A facility for producing a Flame Graph to help represent bottlenecks in the runtime

+So far, the document that follows is largely a scattershot of notes taken from watching [this video](http://techblog.netflix.com/2015/12/debugging-nodejs-in-production.html).

 ##Introduction
 In development, observable NodeJS application development is pretty easy.
 Developers can `console` in the development environment and see where errors are happening.